edera-dev/sprout/README.md

 ## Features

 NOTE: Currently, Sprout is experimental and is not intended for production use.
-For example, it doesn't currently have secure boot support.
-In fact, as of writing, it doesn't even have a boot menu.
-Instead, it boots the first entry it sees, or fails.
+The boot menu mechanism is very rudimentary.

 ### Current